jz393/jz393.github.io/writing/my-first-love.md

 I’m glad you can go on without me, though I am still learning how to do so myself.
 I understand now that I should not regret you and that I cannot erase you.
 Admittedly, I'm ashamed I exhausted myself trying.
 I told myself I was more than our relationship, but even so, you remain a part of me.
 Our little jokes and your distinctive vernacular reside in me.
 I write poetry with you in mind, and your traces subconsciously sneak into everyday conversations.
 Also, I still have the gray hoodie you gave me right before we parted ways, and I can’t get myself to wear it or throw it away.
 I’m not sure if our eventual outcome was fate, timing, or both, but it’s frivolous to discern the difference now.
 All I can hope is that you will remember me too, and maybe someday, we will meet again.

 *Thank you for everything.
-Not only were you my first career; you were my first love.*
+Not only were you my first career—you were my first love.*